Are you renting out a property in North Carolina? There are several Fair Housing rules that property owners need to adhere to!

 3 Things Landlords Should Know About the North Carolina Fair Housing Act

-Fair Housing Laws are not the same as Landlord-Tenant Laws.
+Fair Housing Laws in North Carolina are not the same as Landlord-Tenant Laws.
 Landlord-tenant laws cover subjects like the eviction process, legal notices, security deposits, and property maintenance.

-Fair housing laws, on the other hand, protect tenants from discrimination and ensure they are afforded an equal opportunity to rent the housing or property of their choice.
+Fair housing laws, on the other hand, protect North Carolina tenants from discrimination and ensure they are afforded an equal opportunity to rent the housing or property of their choice.

 1. Be careful how you advertise your rental property.

-The North Carolina Fair Housing Act strictly prohibits the publishing, making, or printing of ads that state a limitation, discrimination, or preference based on protected classes.
+The Fair Housing Act strictly prohibits the publishing, making, or printing of ads that state a limitation, unfairness, or preference based on protected classes.
 Rental ads can focus on a property’s amenities, attributes, and location but not on the nature of desirable tenants.

 When advertising your North Carolina rental, under the Fair Housing Act you can't mention things like: